Ophthalmology (Eye) Practice Test 3

 - Exotropia

 Explanation: Answer reason: The affected eye is deviated outward (laterally) relative to the visual axis, which defines an exodeviation.
 In esotropia the eye turns inward toward the nose, while hypertropia/hypotropia describe vertical misalignment (up or down).
 The pictured misalignment is primarily horizontal and outward rather than vertical.
-Category reason: This item tests recognition of an ocular alignment disorder (types of strabismus), which is a core topic within Ophthalmology (Eye) rather than nursing interventions or prioritization.

-Posterior segment of eye is filled with-?
+Posterior segment of eye is filled with?

 - Vitreous body